isaacullah/test_pit_sim/README.md

-    --sampint [integer]   The interval of the initial sampling units --repeats [integer]   The number of times to shuffle the grid and resample the distribution (number of iterations for simulation) --sampdist [map name] The artifact distribution to be sampled (a kernel density map)
+    --sampint [integer]   The interval of the initial sampling units --repeats [integer]   The number of times to shuffle the grid and resample the distribution (number of iterations for simulation) --sampdist [map name] The artifact distribution to be sampled (a kernel density. map)`

 ## GRASS Location CRS
 For best results, you should run this script in an "unprojected" XY GRASS location.
 It *should* also work in any projected CRS with linear measurements (e.g., UTM projections).
 Do not use an angular CRS like LatLong.